-Level 1 - 80 credits are required at any level (level 1, 2 or 3) including literacy and numeracy.
+Level 1 - 60 credits are required at any level (level 1, 2 or 3) excluding 20 credits from the literacy and numeracy co-requisites.
 Literacy and numeracy standards can be achieved in the compulsory English and Mathematics courses.

-Level 2 - 60 credits at level 2 or above + 20 credits from any level.
+Level 2 - 60 credits at level 2 or above.